codeinthehole/django-in-a-deb-file/README.md

 ## Useful commands

-List contents of a package with
+List contents of a package:

     $ dpkg -c file.deb

+List available versions of a package:

+    $ apt-cache madison <package>

 uWSGI is configured to provide statistics and the uwsgitop commmand is included in the package.
 To view what uWSGI is doing, use: